AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.4.9] - July 24, 2018
+## Latest Spotlight Release Notes [v2.5.0] - July 26, 2018
+1. Added locale support for `English`, `German`, and `Spanish`.
-1. An issue where inserting a new line directly would cause for content not to render correctly has been fixed.
-See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/25)
+2. An issue where the distribution version was bundled with multiple casing of a peer depency has been fixed.
+See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/17).

 ## Upcoming Features
 1. Core QA tests.
-2. Built-in localization support for warnings in different languages.
-3. Collapsible nodes to partially display contents of an object.
+2. Collapsible nodes to partially display contents of an object.

 ## Features